danny-avila/LibreChat/docs/install/apis_and_tokens.md

 ---
  ## [Free AI APIs](free_ai_apis.md)

 ---

-### Note: If you're still having trouble, before creating a new issue, please search for similar ones on our [#issues thread on our discord](https://discord.gg/weqZFtD9C4) or our [troubleshooting discussion](https://github.com/danny-avila/LibreChat/discussions/categories/troubleshooting) on our Discussions page.
+>⚠️ Note: If you're having trouble, before creating a new issue, please search for similar ones on our [#issues thread on our discord](https://discord.gg/weqZFtD9C4) or our [troubleshooting discussion](https://github.com/danny-avila/LibreChat/discussions/categories/troubleshooting) on our Discussions page.
 If you don't find a relevant issue, feel free to create a new one and provide as much detail as possible.